-- Creating a CD
+- Design a loudspeaker

-- Computer hardware and software manufacturing
+- Audio hardware and software development and manufacturing

 - Music and audio recording and production

-- Audio and signal processing technologies and component manufacturing
+- Audio signal processing

-- Musical instruments and audio equipment manufacturing
+- Musical instrument and audio equipment manufacturing

 - Architectural acoustics